Building your boat's stereo system

-Power Inverter — A power inverter is an incredibly handy thing to have on board, especially with smaller boats, because you can charge your phone battery, a laptop computer, or even a soldering iron without running miles of extension cords down to your dock.
+Power Inverter — A power inverter is an incredibly handy thing to have on board, especially with smaller boats, because you can charge your phone battery, a laptop computer, or run small electronics.
 Be sure that the inverter has a Ground Fault Circuit Interrupter, which protects you against accidental shocks.

 Fit and placement of components on your boat